 Any person who wishes to be recommended by Murray State for an initial Kentucky teaching certificate must have

 - successfully completed an approved teacher education program including student teaching;

 - filed an application for certification (CA-1) with Teacher Education Services at Murray State;

 - obtained at least minimal scores required on PRAXIS specialty area tests and the appropriate Principles of Learning and Teaching Test (PLT) as defined by the current Kentucky Test Requirements.

 - completed all applicable computer literacy and applications requirements; and

 - earned a bachelor’s degree.

 NOTE: Requirements for teacher certification are established by the Kentucky Education Professional Standards Board Students.
 Students are cautioned that changes in these requirements may occur after publication of the current Murray State University Bulletin.
-For the most current information, students should check with an advisor in one of the departments in the College of Education.
+For the most current information, students should check with an advisor in one of the departments in the College of Education and Human Services.